My first year in training

 We had a resident’s clinic once a week.
 One of my favorite patients was an 80 year-old gentleman who was as nice of a person as you could meet.
 He had some moderate lung disease but otherwise was fairly healthy.
 He was admitted to the hospital on Christmas Eve with respiratory failure.
 It didn’t make sense to any of us, as his lung disease wasn’t that severe.
 We had a whole team working intensely to solve the puzzle.
 It didn’t matter.
 He died two days later.
 During the course of the hospitalization I found out that his son who lived in Seattle had not invited him over for Christmas and he had become despondent.
 I have since learned that the will to die is as strong as the will to live.

 I could not figure this increase in illness and depression over the holidays for many years – until I descended into my own anxiety-driven depression and chronic pain.
 There were many unpleasant (terrible) aspects of being in the abyss but maybe the worst one was feeling alone.
 I am an extremely social person.
 As I became progressively more anxious and reactive I began to feel isolated.
 In retrospect I realize that a lot of this was occurring in my own head.
 My friends were not avoiding me.
 I was not interacting with them.
 While I was trying to survive the terror of raw anxiety I was not able to reach out to others.
 I became more withdrawn and felt uncomfortable even talking to people.
 Discovering I had NPD

 Obsessive thought patterns

-I did become socially isolated.
-I began to imagine that people just did not want to be around me and the story in my head became strong and convincing.
-Fortunately I had a few people that I connected with that could see through the storm of my thoughts.
+I became socially isolated.
+I imagined that people just didn’t want to be around me and the story in my head became strong and convincing.
+Fortunately, I had a few people that I connected with that could see through the storm of my thoughts.
 It was that human connection that kept me going.
-But the feeling of loneliness was one of the worst aspects of my descent into chronic pain and the Mind Body Syndrome.
+But the feeling of loneliness was one of the worst aspects of my descent into chronic pain.

 Social exclusion and the ACC